thegeorgejoseph/tlf/README.md

 # Get the link of a key
 $ tlf get myKey -l

-# Automatically copy the response to the clipboard
+# Automatically copy the response to tlf
 $ tlf get myKey -v

+# Get the History of all keys in tlf
+$ tlf get -a
 ```

 ### Additional Commands